 Horizon Cloud administrators to launch remote support sessions directly from the Help Desk Tool located in the

 Horizon Universal Console.
 With this product, administrators can assist employees with their virtual desktops, leveraging remote view and control capabilities.
-For all details, see the
+For details, see

 Note: Integrating with Workspace ONE Assist for Horizon involves additional DNS, ports, and protocol requirements for the outbound communication from the involved VDI desktops.
-See the Workspace ONE Assist for Horizon and Horizon Cloud document for those details.
+For details, see VMware Workspace ONE Assist Documentation.

 - VMware NSX-T™ Data Center